Within the workplace

 Yes.
 The council follow national guidance and have undertaken risk assessments for those members of staff who are required to share a council vehicle, for example refuse collection.
 Appropriate measures are in place to ensure the safety of our staff.
 If you have any queries about this you should speak to your manager in the first instance.

-For general car sharing or car sharing to come to work you should not share a car with someone you don't live with.
+For general car sharing or car sharing to come to work you should not share a car with someone you don't live with at all Protection Levels.

 My role involves me having to enter households to carry out repair work.
 Is this still allowed?

 Essential repairs are still permitted to all our properties.
+From Level 3 and below all in-home work is permitted.
 You should discuss any concerns you may have about this with your manager.

 Can I use public transport to get to work?